Torrington, Connecticut: Crime and law enforcement

 The number of violent crimes recorded by the FBI in 2003 was 139.
 The number of homicides was 0.
 The violent crime rate was 3.9 per 1,000 people.

-In 1984–1985 Torrington's Police Department was sued by Tracey Thurman, who was nearly killed in 1983 by her estranged husband Charles "Buck" Thurman.
+In 1984–1985, Torrington's Police Department was sued by Tracey Thurman, who was nearly killed in 1983 by her estranged husband Charles "Buck" Thurman.
 In Thurman v.
 City of Torrington (finalized 1985), the federal court levied a $2.3 million judgment against the city for refusing to enforce its previous restraining orders because the perpetrator was married to the victim.
 Thurman's abuse, attempted murder and lawsuit were later depicted in a 1989 made-for-TV movie A Cry for Help: The Tracey Thurman Story, starring Nancy McKeon.

 In March 2013, Torrington received a degree of national notoriety for a statutory rape case involving three teen-aged boys accused of sexually assaulting two 13-year-old girls.
 Joan Toribio and Edgar Gonzalez, both 18, were among the accused.
 Both were popular high school football players, who claimed that the encounters were consensual.
 The third male, Dylan Rodriguez, was underage himself.
 Several dozen Torrington High School students rallied around the accused and allegedly aggressively bullied the victims online.
 One of the victims was called a “hoe” on her Facebook page and blamed for "ruining the lives" of the accused.
 Despite receiving national criticism, Torrington High School students continued to use social media to support the defendants, posting online photos while diminishing the validity and severity of the victim's claims.

 Sports teams/events

 Baseball

 A professional baseball team and two collegiate baseball teams have played their home games at Fuessenich Park.

-The Torrington Titans played in the Futures Collegiate Baseball League of New England.
-They played their inaugural season in the Atlantic Collegiate Baseball League, a collegiate summer baseball league.
+The Torrington Titans played in the Futures Collegiate Baseball League (FCBL) of New England.
+They played their inaugural season in the Atlantic Collegiate Baseball League (ACBL), a collegiate summer baseball league.
 After leading the ACBL in attendance in 2010, the team was sold to the Carminucci Sports Group (CSG), which transferred their affiliation to the Futures League.
-CSG owns both the Brockton Rox of the professional Can-Am League, and fellow Futures League affiliate the Martha's Vineyard Sharks.
+CSG also owns or owned the Brockton Rox of the professional Can-Am League and the Martha's Vineyard Sharks of the FCBL.